utu

 ==== Usage notes ====

-The words sumu, usva and utu all describe "water vapor lightly suspended near the ground", but – strictly speaking – at different degrees.
+The words sumu, usva and utu all describe water vapor lightly suspended near the ground, but – strictly speaking – at different degrees.
 However, they may often be used synonymously with no discretion.

-Utu describes very light vapor near the ground, especially that occurring in the morning and therefore it is translated usually as "mist" or "haze".
+sumu describes very thick vapor obscuring the visibility near the ground and thus it is translated usually as "fog" or "mist".

 ==== Declension ====